On Hyperparameter Optimization of Machine Learning Algorithms: Theory and Practice: Conclusion

 ~\\

-\textbf{Abdallah Shami} is a professor with the ECE Department at Western University, Ontario, Canada.
-He is the Director of the Optimized Computing and Communications Laboratory at Western University \url{(https://www.eng.uwo.ca/oc2/)}.
-He is currently an associate editor for IEEE Transactions on Mobile Computing, IEEE Network, and IEEE Communications Surveys and Tutorials.
-He has chaired key symposia for IEEE GLOBECOM, IEEE ICC, IEEE ICNC, and ICCIT.
-He was the elected Chair of the IEEE Communications Society Technical Committee on Communications Software (2016-2017) and the IEEE London Ontario Section Chair (2016-2018).
+\textbf{Abdallah Shami} is currently a Professor in the Electrical and Computer Engineering Department and the Acting Associate Dean (Research) of the Faculty of Engineering, Western University, London, ON, Canada, where he is also the Director of the Optimized Computing and Communications Laboratory.
+Dr. Shami has chaired key symposia for the IEEE GLOBECOM, IEEE International Conference on Communications, and IEEE International Conference on Computing, Networking and Communications.
+He was the elected Chair for the IEEE Communications Society Technical Committee on Communications Software from 2016 to 2017 and the IEEE London Ontario Section Chair from 2016 to 2018.
+He is currently an Associate Editor of the IEEE Transactions on Mobile Computing, IEEE Internet of Things, and IEEE Communications Surveys and Tutorials journals.